 Around the globe, nursing homes have emerged as a vulnerable frontline in the global pandemic.
 COVID-19 is most lethal for the elderly.
 So far it has also struck nursing homes in the United States and Italy, and it threatens facilities in every country where the pandemic spreads.

 “Nursing homes acted like a canary in the coal mine - the alarm ringing to show the virus is already circulating among us,” said Javier Del Aguila, an epidemiologist working in the public health system in Madrid.

-“At first, because most people show mild symptoms, the virus is not recognised,” he said.
-“It’s only when the virus enters a vulnerable place like a nursing home that we spot it and realise it’s in circulation.”
+“At first, because most people show mild symptoms, the virus is not recognized,” he said.
+“It’s only when the virus enters a vulnerable place like a nursing home that we spot it and realize it’s in circulation.”

 Cases of coronavirus were first detected in nursing homes in Madrid in early March, regional authorities said.
 Many Spaniards have been horrified by how the virus was allowed to tear unchecked through such a cherished and vulnerable group.
 Spain boasts average life expectancy of over 83, higher than any other country apart from Switzerland and Japan.

 Across the country, around 180,000 staff work in nursing homes, the industry says.
 Those who were caught unknowingly in the first wave of infection have been the “vector” for contagion, said Luis Manuel Monforte, leader of the health sector for the UGT Union in Castilla-la Mancha.